Nationals ready to take the field in defense of title

 Ronald Guzman was batting ninth as the second DH.
 Manager Chris Woodward said the umpires and the Rockies were OK with the plan, though Colorado manager Bud Black joked that he was going to use 11 batters.

+“Probably as an opener-type thing right now.
+Build him up as we go along,” Gardenhire said.
+“That’s our plan.
+We’ll see how he comes out here in the next couple of days, how he’s feeling, and we go from there.”

+Fulmer is coming off Tommy John surgery and did not pitch at all last season.
+He worked two innings in Wednesday night’s exhibition game at Cincinnati.

-AP Sports Writers Howard Fendrich, Steve Megargee, Steven Wine, Dave Skretta and Stephen Hawkins contributed to this report.
+AP Sports Writers Howard Fendrich, Steven Wine, Steve Megargee, Dave Skretta, Stephen Hawkins, Charles Odum and Kyle Hightower.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports